Tourists Lured to Thracian Treasure in Varna

 The exhibition also includes the largest Bronze Age (13th century BC) gold treasure found in Valchitran, northern Bulgaria, composed of 13 ritual vessels and weighing 12,5kg.

-The masterpieces on display have provided clues to ritual and royal life of Ancient Thrace, Dimitrov said. <>brThracian kings were also supreme priests of their tribes, and the gold and silver vessels they used during meals were not only considered symbols of power but also objects used in religious rituals, he said.
+<>brThracian kings were also supreme priests of their tribes, and the gold and silver vessels they used during meals were not only considered symbols of power but also objects used in religious rituals, he said.

 The largest Thracian find, that of Rogozen, comprises 165 silver vases and cups which were most probably held for two centuries by a royal dynasty in what is now part of northeastern Bulgaria.